mmvvff/aamne_decompr/README.md

 ## Methodological note

 Both decomposition components (`cou` and `cousec`) let `decompr` estimate gross output (`o`) and value added (`v`) from the supplied intermediate- and final-demand matrices, rather than passing aAMNE's own `GO` and `GVA` vectors.
 This is deliberate: aAMNE's supplied aggregates differ slightly from the values implied by the matrices (mean relative differences on the order of 2e-06 for output and 2e-08 for value added), which would otherwise fail `decompr`'s internal consistency checks.
 The rationale is documented inline in the decomposition scripts.
+Both data-preparation scripts recompute these differences for every year and issue a warning if either exceeds 1e-5, i.e. if `decompr`'s totals would no longer closely approximate aAMNE's published GO and GVA.

 ## Structure